-Psychology is the study of human behaviour.
+Psychology is the study of human behavior.
 And SSB is all about knowing the psychology of the candidate.
-That is the reason, why every SSB board contains atleast one psychologist.
-They want to know about you even without directly asking you and testing you in a way that only your true self emerges out.
+That is the reason, why every SSB board contains at least one psychologist.
+They want to know about you even without directly asking you and testing you in a way that only your true self emerges.

-On a thorough talk with an AFSB pyshologist from Varanasi, who incidently turns out to be my friend’s father, I asked him how the assessors look at the candidate’s psychology while undergoing SSB testing.
-It turned out to be in my favour that I collected some amazing points on how the assessors are able to know who the candidate really is and understand how they perceive things.
+On a thorough talk with an AFSB psychologist from Varanasi, who incidentally turns out to be my friend’s father, I asked him how the assessors look at the candidate’s psychology while undergoing SSB testing.
+It turned out to be in my favor that I collected some amazing points on how the assessors are able to know who the candidate really is and understand how they perceive things.

 So, here are some quick tips that help you in knowing someone, from a psychologist’s perspective:

-The theory of handshake: A person with a loose handshake lacks confidence & self-esteem.
+- The theory of handshake: A person with a loose handshake lacks confidence & self-esteem.
 Not too firm and not too loose.
 Just the right.
 But hey, know when to initiate a handshake.
 The person in a higher position of authority or age should be the first one to extend a hand.
-So, if the interviewer extends a hanshake, don’t deny it neither do intiate it.
+So, if the interviewer extends a handshake, don’t deny it nor do initiate it.
 If you make a mistake and initiate it, don’t withdraw your hand because that would be rude.
 Always follow through with a handshake.
 Smile and continue with the introduction.
 Don’t apologize.
 Stand and look the other person in the eye before shaking hands.
 A firm handshake of 2-5 secs is recommended.
-Also shake hands in up-down motion.
+Also, shake hands in an up-down motion.
 Not sideways.
 Greet during the handshake; e.g Say “good morning sir” while shaking hands and not after it.

 Once you are done imagining, let me help you in opening the relevance of this quiz.

 Warning: Don’t scroll below before taking the test